Superior Group of Companies, Inc. (SGC): History, Ownership, Mission, How It Works & Makes Money

 Superior Group of Companies, Inc.'s Operational Framework

-• Design and Sourcing: SGC designs and sources high-quality uniform products, leveraging a global supply chain to ensure cost-efficiency and timely delivery.
+• Global Design and Sourcing: Start with in-house creative services and product development, then source high-quality materials using a global supply chain to manage costs and ensure timely delivery.

-• Manufacturing and Distribution: The company operates manufacturing facilities and distribution networks to produce and deliver uniforms and related products to its customers.
+• Manufacturing and Distribution: Operate a network of manufacturing facilities and distribution centers to produce and deliver uniforms and branded products directly to customers.

 Superior Group of Companies, Inc.'s Strategic Advantages